How To Make a Test Tube Setup - Ant Keeping Basics

 Making a Test Tube Holder

-One big problem of having your queen or your founding colony inside a test tube setup, is that it’s extremely difficult to make it stay still on a flat surface!
+One big problem with having your queen or founding colony inside a test tube setup is that it's extremely difficult to keep it still on a flat surface!

-This might seem like a minor and insignificant issue, but trust me: when you start having dozens upon dozens of test tubes all over your room, this can quickly become a real nightmare!
-You can lose an entire colony just because you accidentally touched the test tube with your elbow!
+This might seem like a minor issue, but trust me: when you start having dozens of test tubes all over your room, this can quickly become a real nightmare!
+You could lose an entire colony just because you accidentally touched the test tube with your elbow!

 If you want, you can solve this problem by creating a test tube holder made of cardboard!

-In this other article, I made a dedicated step-by-step tutorial on how to make this super cool type of test tube holder!
+In this other article, I created a dedicated step-by-step tutorial on how to make this super cool type of test tube holder!

-This holder is extremely easy to build, and can make your ant keeping journey 10 times easier!
-With this system you can also better organize your ant colonies, dividing them by species, number of workers, or maybe climate requirements!
+This holder is extremely easy to build and can make your ant-keeping journey ten times easier!
+With this system, you can also better organize your ant colonies, dividing them by species, number of workers, or climate requirements!

 I hope you have found this guide helpful!

-If you’re planning to buy some ant nests, I would suggest you check out this product review!
-It’s a really cool ant nest made by Antstore, a great ant keeping company!
+If you’re planning to buy some ant nests, I suggest checking out this product review!.
+It’s a really cool ant nest made by Antstore, a great ant-keeping company!